yunhaixiang/yunhaimath/research.md

 - Galois representations
 - Ramification theory

-I also have secondary interests in mathematical logic, especially model theory.
+I also have secondary interests in mathematical logic and representation theory.
 ### Publications
 - **This is the title of your paper** \\
 Joint with: John Doe  \\